Bacterial vaginosis (BV)

 - Gynecologic surgery

-See your health care provider if you notice any signs of BV or if symptoms do not improve with treatment.
+See your health care provider if you have any signs of BV or if symptoms do not get better with treatment.